Code-Institute-Submissions/AdventureCall/testing/testing.md

 | Previous States showing when new game starts. | Console logged 'items' in pickedAnswer function to find scope and reset items to {} when player has to go back to the first question.
 | Name check function form welcome screen wasn't working. | Re-wrote function.  suspect syntax error initally.
 | When enter key is pressed on welcome screen the game doesn't move to the next screen | Added event lister for enter to run the function to move the game on to the next stage when enter is ----------
+| When 1 option button is presented on screen from the answer options it does not show centrally | used javascript to remove the class causing this making sure it was reinstated at the start of the game again